Pram Factory

-The Pram Factory was an Australian alternative theatre venue in the Melbourne suburb of Carlton from around 1970 until the 1981.
-It was home to the Australian Performing Group and Nindethana, Australia's first Aboriginal theatre group.
+The Pram Factory was an Australian alternative theatre venue in the Melbourne suburb of Carlton from around 1970 until 1981.
+It was home to the Australian Performing Group; Nindethana, Australia's first Aboriginal theatre group; Circus Oz; and Wimmins Circus.

 Building

 The buildings in Drummond Street, Carlton, that housed the Pram Factory consisted of a former factory that made baby carriages (known as "prams", an abbreviation of "perambulator"), called Paramaount, and stables.
 A 150-seat theatre was constructed in 1970, as a new home for the Australian Performing Group, which moved from La Mama Theatre.
 It expanded to a second theatre, with 75 seats, in 1973.

 Performances and activities

+The Pram Factory is best known as the home for the Australian Performing Group.

-It became the site of a number activities besides stage productions, including protest meetings, and was known for its unconventional performances that were part of the "New Wave" of Australian drama.
-It nurtured New Left politics, comedy, popular theatre, new Australian writing, puppetry and circus.
+The Pram Factory became the site of a number activities besides stage productions, including protest meetings, and was known for its unconventional performances that were part of the "New Wave" of Australian drama.
+It nurtured New Left politics, comedy, popular theatre, new Australian writing, puppetry, and circus.
+Writer Helen Garner was a frequent patron at the Pram Factory before and during the writing of her seminal 1977 novel Monkey Grip, which showcased much of what was then a considerably counter-cultural, bohemian Carlton and inner-city Melbourne.
+Garner's former husband, Bill Garner, had been a member of the Pram Factory performance group throughout its heyday.